Louis D. Brandeis School of Law

 Mission Statement

-The University of Louisville Brandeis School of Law is a premiere small public law school with a mission to serve the public.
+The University of Louisville Brandeis School of Law is a premier small public law school with a mission to serve the public.
 Located just 3 miles south of Downtown Louisville, it is part of a large comprehensive research university with a state legislative mandate to be a nationally preeminent metropolitan research university.
 The Law School is guided by the vision of its benefactor and namesake, U.S. Supreme Court Justice Louis D. Brandeis, to:

 1. Educate students in skills, knowledge and values for lifelong effectiveness in solving problems and seeking justice by giving them outstanding opportunities to: